ReCreateJS/rfcs/text/0000-redeploy-website.md

-- Start Date: (fill me in with today's date, 2020-03-12)
+- Start Date: 2020-03-12
 - RFC PR: (after opening the RFC PR, update this with a link to it and update the file name)
-- Relevant Project: (All CreateJS)
+- Relevant Project: All CreateJS

 # Redeploy Website